pluckabee/sketch-ts-claire/README.md

 Folder structure is split thusly

-assets - the image assets provided for the test components - all the react components bar the container and base routing components.
-Non logic components that could be shared are prefixed with an underscore providers - contexts and providers to manage the shared state services - connections to the database and helpers typeInterfaces - all the types and interfaces for the app
+assets - the image assets provided for the test components - all the react components components/_styled all of the logicless styled components providers - contexts and providers to manage the shared state routes - the routing components services - connections to the database and helpers types - all the types and interfaces for the app

 I have tried to use dependencyInjection where ever possible for components that have a lot of logic to test.
 This should make it easier and not have to mock out as many imports

+I have used named import that match the file names of the components - I just find this much easier to manage when developing.
+Easier to find things when things and and files have specific names that match up rather than using the index exporting pattern.
+There is one expection here for types, this didn't feel big enough yet to split out

+### Urls structure

+The main views
+/document/:documentId
+/document/:documentId/art-board/:artboardName[encoded]

+For easy navigation/debugging there are also:
+/
+/document

+Which will take you to a form where you can easily paste in document guids if thats easier than using the url, it is autofilled with the original guid given in the test

+and

+/loader

+if you want to have a look at the loader

 ### Data Management
 I used axios to post to the graphQL endpoint to get the data and I have typed the Raw Data